 Although SIC codes are being replaced by NAICS codes in building emission inventories at EPA, SIC codes are still used in emissions processing.
-These 4-digit codes use a 2-level hierarchy that is recognized by SMOKE for application of growth, control, and chemical speciation factors.
+As of SMOKE v4.0, the SIC codes may be up to 20 characters in length, but for SIC codes greater than 4-digits, the hierarchial system is not used.
+For SICs of size 4-digits, a 2-level hierarchial system is recognized by SMOKE for application of growth, control, and chemical speciation factors.
 The two code levels are illustrated below.